 Signs of a failed septic system may include, but aren’t limited to:

-- Green, springy grass growing rapidly around the tank.
-Brown, or nearly dead grass, over the tank is often the sign of a healthy septic system (ironically enough!)
+- Green, spongy grass growing around the tank.
+(Brown, or nearly dead grass, over the tank is often the sign of a healthy septic system.)

 The cost to replace a septic tank will vary based on its size, as well as the cost of permitting in your area.
 You can expect to pay, on average: